Abstract Factory in Swift

-The client code calls creational methods of a factory object instead of creating products directly with a constructor call (
+The client code calls the creation methods of a factory object instead of creating products directly with a constructor call (

 new operator).
-Since a factory corresponds to a single products variant, all its products will be compatible.
+Since a factory corresponds to a single product variant, all its products will be compatible.

-- If you can’t figure out the difference between various factory patterns and concepts, then read our Factory Comparison guide.
+- If you can’t figure out the difference between various factory patterns and concepts, then read our Factory Comparison.